gmu-swe/rivulet/README.md

 Optionally, run the integration tests, which include all of the benchmark workloads used in our ICSE 2020 paper (although they do *not* run the case study workloads on iTrust, Struts and Jenkins).

 * In the integration-test directory, run the tests: `mvn test`.
 The first time you do this, it will take some time to instrument the JRE with Phosphor (this is cached in `~/.phosphor-jvm/`).
 Alternatively, you can run just the benchmarks (OWASP, Juliet, WAVSEP DAST, and Securibench-Micro) using `mvn -Pbenchmarks test`.
 One of the benchmarks in the test suite requires a MySQL server to be running, and it will automatically download, configure, start and stop that server (it will install it to `target/mysql-dist`).

+RIVULET builds regularly on [TravisCI](https://travis-ci.com/gmu-swe/rivulet), and automatically runs this entire integration test suite (including all of the benchmarks used in our ICSE 2020 paper, but not including the Jenkins, iTrust or Struts experiments).

 #### Notes: